allenrobel/ask/README.md

 ## Installing Ansible ScriptKit

-Look at your current python module path

 If you are using a virtual env, activate it first, then:

+Look at your current python module path:

 ```
 python3